-4. Breaking numbers into decomposed parts, ones that are easier to work with in the four mathematical operations, (addition, subtraction, multiplication and division) using bar modeling
+- and breaking numbers into decomposed parts, ones that are easier to work with in the four mathematical operations, (addition, subtraction, multiplication and division) using bar modeling.

 With the use of these four distinct strategies, teachers and students work together in order to enable students to visualize why the typical math algorithms work.

 A typical Math in Focus lesson laid out: